-This is the fifth installment in our Hunts Point Connection Stories Series that have been published throughout this project to spotlight different voices and resiliency-related stories in Hunts Point.
+This is the fourth installment in our Hunts Point Connection Stories Series that have been published throughout this project to spotlight different voices and stories in Hunts Point.
 Throughout the series, both members of the Hunts Point community and those with ties to the community have been paired with different City representatives to explore different aspects of resiliency in the peninsula.

 - Tommy Boston

 PS — Stay tuned for a future blog post listing the final locations of the artist’s installations!